alshedivat/al-folio/_pages/datascienceclub.md

 ## History

 WS23/24
+- 2023-12-11: Looked into [Advent of Code](https://adventofcode.com/) Challenges.
+Also got familiar with pyvips to deal with huge Whole Slide Image PNG files.
 - 2023-11-13: Continued to work on the ML tutorials and the ovarian cancer challenge.
 Apparently, the host plans to add label map annotations, rendering training approaches more efficient.
 - 2023-11-06: First Meeting in WS23/24!
 Welcomed the new members and started to work on the [Ovarian Cancer Subtype Classification Challenge](https://www.kaggle.com/competitions/UBC-OCEAN).